epsilon537/boxlambda/docs/build_sys_gw_build_struct.md

    Submodules are Git submodules referenced by BoxLambda.
 They form the foundation of the build system.

 4. **The Code Generation Layer**:
    Some components require some form of transformation to be turned into synthesizable Verilog.
 The component in question provides specific code generation instructions in the form of a *custom command* (`add_custom_command`) in its `CMakefile.txt`.
 The custom command is added as a dependency to the generic `cgen` target, which gets executed as part of `make regen`, the build tree (re-)generation command.
-With the exception of the [Register Access Layer](sw_comp_register_access_layer.md), code-generated files are written to the `codegen/` subdirectory in the build tree.
+Excepti the [Register Access Layer](sw_comp_register_access_layer.md), code-generated files are written to the `codegen/` subdirectory in the build tree.

 The following components currently rely on code generation: